Introduction

 ?>

-There are four grides: vertical major, vertical minor, horizontal major and horizontal minor.
-The only difference between major and minor grides are that minor grids do not have an extention past the margin or lables.
+There are four grids: vertical major, vertical minor, horizontal major and horizontal minor.
+The only difference between major and minor grids are that minor grids do not have an extension past the margin or labeled.

 Each of the major and minor grids have some common attributes: scale and color.
 The methods are as follows:

-Major divisions have some additional functionality for lables.
-Division extentions, lable color, and lable text callbacks.
-Division extention is the term for the number of pixels past the right margin the line extends.
-This helps denote that the lable belongs to the line.
-The lable text callback is a function to format the lable.
+Major divisions have some additional functionality for labeled.
+Division extensions, label color, and label text callbacks.
+Division extension is the term for the number of pixels past the right margin the line extends.
+This helps denote that the label belongs to the line.
+The label text callback is a function to format the label.
 These will be explained latter.

-This example shows how to setup a basic grid with lables.
+This example shows how to setup a basic grid with labeled.
 Major and minor grid lines are drawn.

 View source code